-During this section, we will discuss the different types of mirrors.
+In this section, we will discuss the different types of mirrors.

-First of all, let's discuss first surface mirrors (front surface mirrors) and second surface mirrors (back surface mirrors).
+To begin, we will discuss first surface mirrors (front surface mirrors) and second surface mirrors (back surface mirrors).
 Each type of mirror has advantages and disadvantages.
-While front surface mirrors may produce a clearer image, it may be more easily damaged to front surface abrasions, etc. In addition, because of the method of production, the cost is usually higher than second surface mirrors.
-Because of the protective glass or acrylic on the front of a second surface mirror, the reflective surface/coating is protected, but it produces a ghost image.
+While front surface mirrors may produce clearer images, they may be more easily damaged to front surface abrasions.
+In addition, because of the method of production, the cost is usually higher than second surface mirrors.
+Because of the protective glass or acrylic on the front of a second surface mirror, the reflective surface/coating is protected, but it can produce a ghost image.